filecoin-project/filecoin-docs/docs/storage-provider/hardware-requirements.md

 The Filecoin network requires storage providers to run computationally expensive operations.
 The cost of these operations depends on which network the storage provider is running; some testnets use a smaller sector size to increase the speeds of transactions artificially.
 For reference, the requirements listed below correspond to **32GiB sectors**, as used by mainnet and some testnets.

-Different Filecoin Miner implementations may distribute sealing tasks differently, for example, using additional workers apart from the Miner.
+Different Filecoin storage provider (also called `miner`) implementations may distribute sealing tasks differently, for example, using additional workers apart from the `miner`.
 The following are _general_ requirements assuming all the mining operations are performed by the same machine.
 Resources needed by each operation are detailed later below.
 For a concrete example of hardware type and usage, see the [mining architectures](https://lotus.filecoin.io/docs/storage-providers/mining-architectures/).

 ## General hardware requirements

 ### CPU

-A miner will need an **8+ core CPU**.
+A provider will need an **8+ core CPU**.

 We strongly recommend a CPU model with support for _Intel SHA Extensions_: AMD since Zen microarchitecture, or Intel since Ice Lake.
 Lack of SHA Extensions results in a very significant slow down.